CANDIDATES

 The program concludes with a two-month final project under faculty supervision, culminating in a thesis defense.

-The deadline for enrollment is 31 October 2025.
+The deadline for application is 31 October 2025.